• Skip to primary navigation

 What's the difference between chana dal and kala chana?

-Chana dal is the split and skinned form of Bengal gram whereas kala chana is Bengal gram in its whole form.
+Chana dal is the split and skinned form of Bengal gram, whereas kala chana refers to Bengal gram in its whole form.

 Is it required to soak chana dal before cooking?

-Can chana dal be made without a pressure cooker?
+Can this dish be made without a pressure cooker?

-Yes, it can be cooked in a regular pot too but then the cooking time will increase.
-If you are planning to cook chana dal in a regular pot, soak it in water for at least 4 hours.
+Yes.
+Chana dal can be cooked in a regular pot, although it will take longer to become tender.
+If you plan to use a regular pot, soak the dal in water for at least 4 hours before cooking.

 More Indian lentil recipes